Glin, County Limerick: Industrial school monument

 St Joseph's Industrial School, Ireland's second largest industrial school, was opened in Glin by the Christian Brothers in 1928.
 It closed in 1966.
 In March 2015, a monument to residents and survivors of abuse at this residential institution was erected in the town's heritage park.
 In 2009, the Child Abuse Commission, chaired by Judge Seán Ryan, described the school as having a "severe, systemic regime of corporal punishment".
 A statement, released by the Glin Project to mark the unveiling at the monument, said that the monument had "the support and goodwill of the vast majority of local people" and described the monument's inscription as representing a "clear and unambiguous apology by the Christian Brothers".

-Culture
+Events

 The fair days in Glin were 8 June, the first Wednesday in September, and 3 December, with a weekly market each Wednesday.
 Glin also holds an annual event known as the Swim to Clare where locals swim either to or from Clare to the local pier, depending on which way the tide is going.
 Cycling events are also held throughout the year, as the town is located off the main N69 road.